 - Consequently, full-time salaries have been flat in our colleges for over 24 years, falling behind other employee groups—with only irregular cost of living and no base salary increases.
 Part-time faculty salaries were moving closer to equity but since 2009 have not experienced any base salary increases either.

 Washington's college students deserve faculty who are well-paid and respected.
-Email your elected leaders and tell your own personal reasons for supporting SB 5993 and HB 1237.
+Email your elected leaders and tell your own personal reasons for supporting HB 1237.